oracle/terraform-provider-oci/website/docs/r/psql_backup.html.markdown

 * `backup_size` - The size of the backup, in gigabytes.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment that contains the backup.
+* `copy_status` - List of status for Backup Copy
+	* `backup_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup in the source region
+	* `region` - Region name of the remote region
+	* `state` - Copy States
+	* `state_details` - A message describing the current state of copy in more detail
 * `db_system_details` - Information about the database system associated with a backup.
+	* `config_id` - OCID of the configuration that was applied on the source dbSystem at the time when backup was taken.
 	* `db_version` - The major and minor versions of the database system software.
 	* `system_type` - Type of the database system.
 * `db_system_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup's source database system.